luizzitol/PicGalery/README.md

 # PicGalery
-Pic galery is a learning proyect made with React and Pixabay API
+Pic galery is a learning proyect made with React and Pixabay API.
+Hola

 It uses:
 -useState